Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Microwave backscatter modeling and inversion results

-where $\big < \big >$ being the averaging operator and $\delta$ being the distance between a pair of the considered points.
-Hence, the correlation length reads
+with $\big < \big >$ being the averaging operator and $\delta$ being the measured distance from {a} considered point $x_i$.
+The correlation length {is given by}

-From very smooth to very rough terrain, 1-layer Integral Equation Method (IEM), (Physical Optics) PO and (Geometrical Optics) GO surface scattering models can be considered, and are defined respectively by :
+{We then choose} the surface backscatter term. {For the range of} very smooth to very rough terrain, 1-layer Integral Equation Method (IEM), PO (Physical Optics) and GO (Geometrical Optics) surface scattering models are appropriate (see Appendix A2 for {further} details).
+Here we use the validity domains defined by equation (\ref{eq:sppchoice}) following \cite{Paillou2006} (Appendix Figure \ref{fig:valid}). {I}t is important to recall {a} few limitations of the considered models.